The Skinny on Shrimp

 How to Devein: Small and medium shrimp do not require deveining (removal of the intestinal vein), but many cooks do so for aesthetic reasons.
 The vein in large, extra-large, jumbo and colossal shrimp contains grit, so it should be removed.
 With a paring knife, cut the shrimp along the back to expose the vein and then remove it with the tip of a knife.
 Shrimp deveiners simplify the task a bit, but are by no means a must-have.

-Cleaning: All shrimp should be rinsed well in cold water before cooking.
+How to Clean: All shrimp should be rinsed well in cold water before cooking.

 Unpeeled shrimp are excellent boiled in a shellfish boiling mix, and are also great for grilling, as the shells protect the tender flesh and keep it moist.

-Peeled shrimp pick up flavors quickly, so non-fat marinades are a great way to boost flavor without adding calories.
+Peeled shrimp pick up flavors quickly, so non-fat marinades are a great way to boost flavor without adding tons of calories.
 For an Italian twist, marinate in white wine, lemon zest, chopped garlic, black pepper and chili flakes for 30 minutes.
 Or take shrimp in an Asian direction by marinating in fish sauce, chopped fresh lemongrass and chopped garlic.
 Drain marinated shrimp and sauté in a nonstick pan until pink.

 Shrimp is done as soon as it loses its raw color.
 Shrimp cooks very quickly, going from moist and tender to dry and tough in under a minute, so be careful not to overcook.
 Pre-cooked shrimp will dry out if reheated and should be used only for cold dishes like salads, sandwiches and canapés.